 The project is developing construction phasing and traffic control plans that minimize impacts to highway users while DOT&PF rebuilds the highway in a timely manner within the project's budgetary constraints.
 Due to the narrow corridor and seasonal construction constraints, some unavoidable impacts to traffic flow will occur.

 The construction schedule will fully comply with environmental permit conditions.
 These conditions restrict work near three eagle-nesting trees during the nesting and fledging season from May through August.
 Permit conditions also restrict work within Saxman Creek.

 The South Tongass improvements are fully federally funded.
-It is currently anticipated that construction will start in 2023.
-The start date could, however, extend to 2024 to meet environmental, ROW, and seasonal construction restrictions.
+It is currently anticipated that construction will start in 2024.
 Most of the construction work should be completed in two seasons.
 Some minor tasks such as signing and striping may extend into a third construction season.
 The construction start dates are contingent on the completion of ROW tasks, acquisition of required permits, and other factors.

 Temporary pavement overlays were applied to portions of South Tongass last summer, and those are expected to provide smooth driving surfaces for several more years.